rjorton/MinION-COVID19/README.md

 These requires access to both the fastq and fast5 (for nanopolish) files.
 But briefly:

-You will need to install the [ARTIC nCoV-2019 conda environment](https://artic.network/ncov-2019/ncov2019-it-setup.html) and activate it:
+You will need to install the [ARTIC nCoV-2019 conda environment](https://artic.network/ncov-2019/ncov2019-it-setup.html).
+After installing, activate it for your login session:

 ```
 conda activate artic-ncov2019